Comparisons

 Best for: AI-native contract creation, negotiation, and self-service

-Pricing: $90/seat/month | Business: $500/month (5 users) | Enterprise: custom
+Pricing: $90/seat/month | Business: $500/month including 5 users, then $90/seat | Enterprise: custom.
+All published by Bind

 The key difference for most teams: Bind enables business user self-service.
 Sales reps, procurement managers, and HR teams can create contracts within guardrails without involving legal for every routine agreement.
 Luminance is primarily a tool for legal professionals.
+Slush, Nerdsbay, Phoenix Entertainment, Ren-Gas, Atria and Outdoor Holding all use Bind.

 Stronger than Luminance for: